QuRyu/Reading-List/Papers.md

 Gives the reason for using type classes as to achieve restricted polymorphism, and higher-order type in type constructuctors.

 Gives some applications of the combination of type classes and higher-order types.
 Note that monad transformers could be modeled in a category theory way.

+##### 4. A tutorial on the universality and expressiveness of fold

+How fold can be used to constrcut other recursive functions and the use of fold as proof principle that avoids the need for inductive proofs.